MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 #### Value Set entities

-Value Set entities are keywords that represent a number of synonyms.
+As their name suggests, Value Set entities are those that have a defined set of values.
 For instance, the entity `sports` might have the following values in its value set:

 * walking
 * running
 * football

-Whenever the user's utterance contains one of these values (e.g., "I'm interested in running"), the `sports` entity is detected and invoked by the bot.
-This means, when you create training phrases for an intent, instead of defining these...
+Whenever the user's utterance contains one of these entity values (e.g., "I'm interested in running"), the bot detects this, invokes the `sports` entity, and substitutes it into the utterance before determining the consumer's intent.
+This means, when you add training phrases for the intent, instead of adding these...

 * "I'm interested in walking"
 * "I'm interested in jogging"
 * "I'm interested in running"

-...you can create a single training phrase that uses the `sports` entity:
+...you can add a single training phrase that uses the `sports` entity:

 * "I'm interested in `sports`"

+Each utterance above invokes this intent.

-Value Set entities are usually one or two words as they represent groups of simple objects.
+The values for Value Set entities are usually one or two words, as they represent groups of simple objects.

 #### Regular Expression entities

-A Regular Expression entity works like a Value Set entity when it comes to intent matching, but it doesn't have a value set.
-It has a single expression defined using [Regular Expression](https://www.regexlib.com/) rules.
+A Regular Expression entity works like a Value Set entity when it comes to entity detection and intent matching, but it doesn't have a set of values.
+Instead, its value is a single expression defined using [Regular Expression](https://www.regexlib.com/) rules.

-Use a Regular Expression entity in situations where the possible values conform to a specific pattern, but the list of values is so long, rendering use of a Value Set entity unfeasible.
+Use a Regular Expression entity in situations where the possible values all conform to a specific pattern, but that list of values is so long, rendering use of a Value Set entity unfeasible.
 Some example use cases include:

 * Flight numbers
 * Order numbers
-* Dates
+* Help Desk ticket numbers

 #### Built-in entities